bookmanj/terraform_modules/README.md

 Module | Descriptions | Dependencies
 --- | --- | ---
-vpc | AWS VPC module for creating a VPC | none sg  | AWS SG module for creating a security group | vpc_id
+vpc | AWS VPC module for creating a VPC | none sg  | AWS security group module for creating a security group | vpc_id ec2-instance  | AWS ec2 instance module for creating one or more ec2 instances  | vpc subnet and security group ID(s)

 Examples: